We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best wearable baby breathing monitor with a camera

 Key features: With this system, you can track your baby’s oxygen levels and heart rate, sneak a peek into the nursery with encrypted HD video, and communicate through two-way audio, all through the Owlet app.

 The monitor slips onto baby’s foot with a sock-like device that connects to a base station that glows green when all is OK.
 Reviewers like that the system works well for newborns and that the included camera grows with your child to the toddler years.

 Considerations: Parents have reported false alarms with this system due to a lost or poor connection with the base unit.
-Others don’t like that in order to see video, you must keep the app open at all times on your phone.
+Others don’t like that in order to see video, you must always keep the app open on your phone.